Neurodiversity: addressing the unique needs of different minds

 By Julian Lewis • April 10, 2023

 Neurodiversity is a term that refers to the natural variations in human brains and neurological functioning.
 These variations include conditions and developmental disorders such as autism, ADHD, dyslexia, and other neurological differences that affect how people perceive, process, and interact with the world around them.
-Understanding and embracing neurodiversity is crucial to creating a more inclusive and equitable society where all individuals are valued for their unique abilities and perspectives.
+Understanding and embracing neurodiversity, along with the principles of psychosocial development, is crucial to creating a more inclusive and equitable society where all individuals are valued for their unique abilities and perspectives.
+Psychosocial development involves the growth and maturation of an individual's psychological and social abilities, shaping how they interact with others and understand themselves.
+Integrating this aspect enhances our understanding of individual differences and supports the holistic development of each person.

 However, many individuals with neurodivergent conditions continue to face discrimination, stigma, and exclusion from society.
 This is why it is important to raise awareness about neurodiversity and its implications for education, employment, and other aspects of daily life.